⚡ WholeTech

 Election Timing

 Austin holds city elections in November of odd-numbered years.
-The next mayoral election will be in November 2026.
+The next mayoral election is in November 2026.

 🔁